-Mean absolute bioavailability for imatinib is 98%.
+Mean absolute bioavailability for the capsule formulation is 98%.
 There was high between-patient variability in plasma imatinib AUC levels after an oral dose.
-When given with a high-fat meal, the rate of absorption of imatinib was minimally reduced (11% decrease in C{max} and prolongation of t{max} by 1.5 h), with a small reduction in AUC (7.4%) compared to fasting conditions.
+When given with a high-fat meal, the rate of absorption of imatinib was minimally reduced (11% decrease in $C{max}$ and prolongation of $t{max}$ by 1.5 h), with a small reduction in AUC (7.4%) compared to fasting conditions.
 The effect of prior gastrointestinal surgery on drug absorption has not been investigated.